Pleasant Prairie voters to decide $1.6 million public safety referendum on April 5

-PLEASANT PRAIRIE — Voters in the village will decide this spring on a $1.6 million referendum that asks them whether the municipality should be allowed to exceed the state-imposed levy limit in order to hire 16 additional public safety staff.
+PLEASANT PRAIRIE — Voters in the village will decide this spring on a $1.6 million referendum that asks them whether the municipality should be allowed to exceed the state-imposed levy limit.
+The reason?
+To hire 16 additional public safety staff.

 “Under state law, the increase in the levy of the Village of Pleasant Prairie for the tax to be imposed for the next fiscal year, 2023, is limited to 2.57%, which results in a levy of $14,619,727.
 Shall the Village of Pleasant Prairie be allowed to exceed this limit and increase the levy for the next fiscal year, 2023, for the purpose of hiring and retaining additional sworn police officers and fire and rescue personnel, by a total of 10.94%, which results in a levy of $16,219,727, and on an ongoing basis, include the increase of $1,600,000 for each fiscal year going forward?”